luapower/sock/socket2.md

 `socket.epoll_fd([epfd]) -> epfd`                                get/set epoll fd (Linux)
 ---------------------------------------------------------------- ----------------------------

 All function return `nil, err, errcode` on error.
+Some error messages are normalized across platforms, like 'access_denied' and 'address_already_in_use' so they can be used as conditionals.

 I/O functions only work inside threads created with `socket.newthread()`.